Our business

 Documents containing any personal information will be disposed of securely, and paper copies will be shredded.

-14. Registration
+15. Registration

-The PIRC is registered in the Information Commissioner's public register of data controllers.
+PIRC is registered in the Information Commissioner's public register of data controllers.

 The UK GDPR requires every data controller who is processing personal data to notify and renew their notification, on an annual basis.
 Failure to do so is a criminal offence.

-15. Role of the Data Protection Officer
+16. Role of the Data Protection Officer

-The UK GDPR introduces a duty for organisations to appoint a data protection officer (DPO) if they are a public authority or body, or if they carry out certain types of processing activities.
-Further details on the role of the DPO can be found on the Information Commissioner Officer’s web site, of by following this link.
+The UK GDPR introduces a duty for organisations to appoint a Data Protection Officer (DPO) if they are a public authority or body, or if they carry out certain types of processing activities.
+Further details on the role of the DPO can be found on the Information Commissioner Officer’s website, of by following this link.

-16. Review of Policy
+17. Review of Policy

-This policy indicates how the PIRC intends to meet its legal responsibilities for data protection.
+This policy indicates how PIRC intends to meet its legal responsibilities for data protection.
 Any breach will be taken seriously and may result in formal disciplinary action.
 Any employee who considers that the policy has been breached in any way should raise the matter with his/her line manager or the HoCS.

-This Policy is a formal PIRC policy and will be reviewed by the PIRC Senior Management Team regularly, or at least biannually to ensure compliance with statutory requirements.
+This Policy is a formal PIRC policy and will be reviewed by the PIRC Senior Leadership Team regularly, or at least biannually to ensure compliance with statutory requirements.
 Any queries regarding this policy, or comments, should be addressed to the employee's line manager.

-17. Implementation, Monitoring and Review of this Procedure
+18. Implementation, Monitoring and Review of this Procedure

 The Head of Corporate Services has overall responsibility for implementing and monitoring this procedure, which will be reviewed on a regular basis by the policy owner following its implementation and may be changed from time to time.